Ghost bat: Distribution and habitat

 The southernmost record is Austin's 1854 note at Mt Kenneth.
 A limestone cave site favoured by M. gigas is in the region of the Mitchell and Palmer rivers at Cape York.
 They are occur around Shoalwater Bay at the east coast.

 The species is well represented at Litchfield National Park, which provides important caves and habitat for a number of bat species in the northern regions near Darwin.

 The largest recorded breeding colony of M. gigas is at a gold mine named Kohinoor at the Top End.
-The mine was dug in the late nineteenth century and later occupied as a creche when it became unprofitable, however, it remains on a lease that may be profitable as an open-cut operation.
+The mine was dug in the late nineteenth century.

-Another well known breeding site is found at Nourlangie Rock in Kakadu National Park, a region that is protected by conservation.
+Another well known breeding site is found at Nourlangie Rock in Kakadu National Park, a region that is protected by law.
 It is also recorded in national parks at Mount Etna Caves NP and at Tunnel Creek where they cohabit with other bat species.
 Small colonies have been recorded along the Victoria River and at Camooweal Caves NP.
 The range extends in association with rocky cliffs, gorges, or outcrops along watercourses in the Kimberley region of northwest Australia.

 Built environments may be used as feeding grounds, but the ghost bat selects daytime roosts in caves, sheltered rock crevices, boulder piles or disused mines; occupation of abandoned buildings is only occasionally reported.
 A preference is given to sites with a complex of shafts or cavities and several openings to the outside.
 Macroderma gigas favours these caves with multiple entrance ways as they are large enough to accommodate the greater wingspan of the species and allow an alternative exit when sensing a threat.
 They require several suitable sites for rest, feeding and reproduction, and change locations seasonally.
 The species is especially sensitive to disturbance by humans, and this contributes to the selection or abandonment of a roost site.

 The bat and the caves they occupied were well known to peoples of Australia, often informing field workers of their locations in central Australia; some sites were part of 'men's business' that imparted a story of the being to young initiates.

 Macroderma gigas is present in the fossil record of Australia and found at the Riversleigh World Heritage Area.
 The species was sympatric with others of the genus at Riversleigh. such as Macroderma malugara, and is the modern representative of a lineage that extends to at least the early Miocene epoch.